-Some Google Workspace Core Services may make it possible for a user to share Customer Personal Data with a third party (or a third-party application) based on your settings for the domain.
+Some Google Workspace for Education services may make it possible for a user to share Customer Personal Data with a third party (or a third-party application) based on your settings for the domain.
 As such, customers are responsible for ensuring that appropriate, compliant measures are in place with any third party (or third-party application) before sharing or transmitting Customer Personal Data.
-Your organization is responsible for determining whether any other data-protection terms need to be in place before sharing personal/sensitive data with the third party using Google Workspace services, or applications that integrate with them.
+Your organization is responsible for determining whether any other data-protection terms need to be in place before sharing personal/sensitive data with the third party using Google Workspace for Education services, or applications that integrate with them.

-As an admin, you have three choices in managing the Google Workspace Marketplace.
-You can prohibit the installation of all apps, allow only whitelisted apps, or allow everything.
-By default, Google allows Google Workspace users to install all available apps from the Google Workspace Marketplace.
-We recommend that you review the company policy and whitelist only selective third-party applications that can access API scopes across Google Workspace services.
+As an admin, you have three choices in managing the Google-Workspace Marketplace.
+You can prohibit the installation of all apps, allow only the installation of allowlisted apps, or allow the installation of any app.
+Admins can also choose to install apps, and grant consent for these apps, on behalf of Google Workspace for Education users.
+By default, Google Workspace for Education primary/secondary (K-12) users are prevented from installing all apps.
+We recommend that you review the school policy and allowlist only selective-third-party-applications that can access API scopes across Google Workspace for Education services.

-Using app access control, you can further control which third-party and domain-owned apps can access sensitive Google Workspace data.
+Using app access control, you can further control which third-party and domain-owned apps can access sensitive Google Workspace for Education data.
 Use app access control to:

-- Restrict access to most Google Workspace services, or leave them unrestricted. - Trust specific apps so they can access restricted Google Workspace services. - Trust all domain-owned apps.
+- Restrict access to most Google Workspace for Education services, or leave them unrestricted. - Trust specific apps so they can access restricted Google Workspace for Education services. - Trust all domain-owned apps.

-Access to Customer Data is enabled by default for installed Marketplace apps.
-We recommend that you review the company policy and change the setting to restricted or limited access to your Google Workspace Customer Data if needed.
+We recommend that you review the school's policy and change the setting to restricted or limited access to your Google Workspace for Education Customer Data if needed.